bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/guides/block_chain.md

 {% autocrossref %}

-The block chain provides Bitcoin's public ledger, an ordered and timestamped record of transactions.
+The block chain provides Bitcoin's public ledger, with ordered and time-stamped blocks of transactions.
  This system is used to protect against double spending and modification of previous transaction records.

 Each full node in the Bitcoin network independently stores a block chain